Free Web Scraping Tools: 10 Options That Actually Work

 Free scrapers are great for prototypes — until you need reliability at scale.
 ProxiesAPI makes your crawls more stable with a consistent proxy endpoint and clean IP rotation.

-Before the list, here’s the taxonomy that helps you choose quickly:
+Before the list, here is the taxonomy that helps you choose quickly:

-A tool being “free” doesn’t mean it’s low-quality — it usually means you pay with time (setup, debugging, maintenance).
+A tool being “free” does not mean it is low-quality.
+It usually means you pay with time instead of money.

 | Tool | Type | Best for | Where it struggles |